-Denver Issues Invitation To Dockless Bike, E-Scooter Companies To Try Again
+Denver Issues Invitation To Dockless Scooter Companies To Try Again

 “The city will be removing scooters left unattended in the public right of way to the extent its resources allow,” stated a Public Works news release.

-Friday announcement broke the ice.
-The city said dockless operators can apply for a permit by June 29th.
+Friday’s announcement broke the ice.
+The city said dockless operators can apply for a permit by June 29.

 “In the meantime,” the city stated, “LimeBikes and Bird have again been asked to remove their scooters from the public right of way until the permit system is established.”